 Looking for more information?
 Here’s everything you should need.

-Company pay practice doesn’t yet live up to climate ambition, with the gap between stated ambition and demonstrable action widening.
+Company executives pay practice doesn’t yet live up to climate ambition, with the gap between stated ambition and demonstrable action widening.

 The energy transition is a challenge to the traditional business model of the oil and gas industry, and companies are increasingly exposed to transition-related financial risks.

-Over the past few years a number of new corporate ambitions have been announced relating to carbon emissions reductions, however, there have been only minor, incremental changes in terms of remuneration policy.
+Over the past few years a number of new corporate ambitions have been announced relating to carbon emissions reductions, however, there have been only minor, incremental changes in terms of executives remuneration policy.

 2020 will be a key year for announcements